nts345045/datacube_resp_tool/README.md

 and example of the script's invocation.

 ## Citation
-This toolbox wraps the [ObsPy](https://docs.obspy.org) library and makes use of the [Nominal Response Library](https://ds.iris.edu/ds/nrl/).
+This toolbox wraps the [ObsPy](https://docs.obspy.org) package and makes use of the [Nominal Response Library](https://ds.iris.edu/ds/nrl/).
 Be sure to at least cite these resources if you find content in this repository useful.